AllergictoCrustaceans/I-am/README.md

 3.)
 The main page has two buttons.
 One button links to the lex bot under endpoint /mia.
 The other button links to a log of the user's topics and moods that has transpired between Mia and the user, and this is under endpoint /moods.

 4.)
-Under endpoint /mia, the user talks to lexbot MIA, and the backend magic of create.js is ignited.
+Under endpoint /mia, the user talks to lex chatbot, and the backend magic of create.js is invoked.
 Scroll down below to "What does create.js do?" for a brief description of this magic.

 5.)
-Under endpoint /moods, the user gets to see the log of their moods regarding all topics they've expression opinions about, and the backend magic of get.js is ignited.
+Under endpoint /moods, the user gets to see the log of their moods regarding all topics they've expressed opinions about, and the backend magic of get.js is invoked.
 Scroll down below to "What does get.js do?" for a brief description of this magic.

 ## **What does lambda function create.js do?**
 ![Image of what create.js does as a backend script](lexFlow.png)

 create.js is a backend script that is hooked to the lex bot as a lambda function.
-Its job is to retrieve key-value pairs sent from the lexbot (from the front-end), use comprehend's detectSentiment method to deduce user's sentiment regarding a particular topic, then call dynamoDB to put lex bot's data, as well as the computed sentiment values to into a data table for safekeeping.
+Its job is to retrieve key-value pairs sent from the lexbot (from the front-end), use comprehend's detectSentiment method to deduce user's sentiment regarding a particular topic, and call dynamoDB to put lex bot's data, as well as the computed sentiment values to into a data table for safekeeping.

 ## **What does lambda function get.js do?**
 ![Image of what get-js does as a backend script](moodsFlow.png)

-get.js is a backend script that is NOT hooked to the lexbot, but is still created as a lambda function because of how the backend was deployed (via serverless).
+get.js is a backend script that is NOT hooked to the lexbot, but is still created as a lambda function because of how the backend was deployed (via Serverless).
 Its job is to query back particular data columns (topic, sentiment values) of the authenticated user from dynamodb to be displayed in the frontend.
 In this case, get.js is connected to endpoint "/moods", so all results returned back from dynamodb query will display at that respective endpoint.